awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-use-lambda-authorizer.md

     ]
   }
   ```
-+ If the token value is `'deny'`, the authorizer function returns a `403 Forbidden` HTTP response and a `Deny` IAM policy that looks like the following, and the method request fails:
++ If the token value is `'deny'`, the test of the authorizer function returns a `200 OK` HTTP response and a `Deny` IAM policy that looks like the following, and the method request fails:

   ```
   {